bartroot/GSH/README.md

 README: Gravity Software TUDelft

 NOTE: This software is not tested thoroughly for commercial use.
 If used in research please give credits to the developer and his University.
+For any other License questions, please consult the LICENSE.md file.

-written by Bart Root, 06-nov-2014, Delft University of Technology:
+Initial development by Bart Root, 06-nov-2014, Delft University of Technology:

 The following software package contains MATLAB scripts to do Global Spherical  Harmonic Analyses and Synthesis for Crust1.0.
 The setup is build as follows: